wuyang1002431655/tango_with_django_19/manuscript/chapter12-bootstrap.md

 Now reload your application.
 Pretty nice, hey!

 You should notice that your application looks about a hundred times better already.
+Below we have some screen shots of the about page showing the before and after.

 Flip through the different pages.
 Since they all inherit from base, they will all be looking pretty good, but not perfect!
 In the remainder of this chapter, we will go through a number of changes to the templates and use various Bootstrap classes to improve the look and feel of Rango.

 I> Static Files